jafingerhut/clojure-rte/genus.md

   - `(rte pattern)` is a type designator which specifies the set of sequences which match the given rte pattern.
 For example, the type `(rte (:cat Long String))` is the set of two element sequences whose first element is a `Long` and whose second element is a string.

-The user interface to `clojure-rte.type` includes the following functions:
+The user interface to `clojure-rte.genus` includes the following functions:

 * `typep [value type-designator]` --- predicate to determine whether a given object is an element of a designated type.